dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 # Using Android Emulator Manager

 The Android Emulator Manager (AEM) controls the installation of the various android phone emulators for Hyper-v.
-When you install one from the manager it will appear in the Visual Studio dropdown.
+When you install one from the manager, it will appear in the Visual Studio dropdown.
 Hyper-v is microsoft’s visualization manager.
 It is similar to Oracle’s VirtualBox, and VMware.
 I don't think they work together so you may have to uninstall those to get hyper-v working.

 see <https://www.visualstudio.com/vs/msft-android-emulator/>